 Free SEO writing tool

-Analyze 1-word, 2-word, and 3-word phrase frequency, target keyword usage, over-optimization risk, and semantic coverage before publishing.
+Paste or import text to analyze 1-word, 2-word, 3-word, and 4-word phrase frequency, target keyword usage, Google keyword-stuffing risk, first-100-word placement, semantic coverage, and CSV exports before publishing.

 Publishing workflow